Melon Market Capitalization Achieves $57.42 Million (MLN)

-Melon (CURRENCY:MLN) traded flat against the US dollar during the 1-day period ending at 20:00 PM E.T. on February 26th.
-One Melon coin can currently be bought for $38.88 or 0.00121884 BTC on major cryptocurrency exchanges.
-Melon has a market capitalization of $57.42 million and approximately $6.43 million worth of Melon was traded on exchanges in the last day.
-In the last seven days, Melon has traded flat against the US dollar.
+Melon (CURRENCY:MLN) traded flat against the US dollar during the 1 day period ending at 15:00 PM E.T. on February 28th.
+One Melon coin can currently be bought for approximately $38.88 or 0.00121884 BTC on cryptocurrency exchanges.
+During the last seven days, Melon has traded flat against the US dollar.
+Melon has a total market capitalization of $57.42 million and $6.43 million worth of Melon was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.